-Marita is President of the National Academy of Moral and Political Sciences and Full Academic of the National Education Academy, President of the World Association of Public Opinion and Research (WAPOR); Vice President of the Scientific Executive Committee of the World Values Survey (WVS) and of the Comparative Sociology Committee of the International Sociological Association (ISA).
+Marita is President of the National Academy of Moral and Political Sciences and Full Academic of the National Education Academy, Past President of the World Association of Public Opinion and Research (WAPOR); Vice President of the Scientific Executive Committee of the World Values Survey (WVS) and of the Comparative Sociology Committee of the International Sociological Association (ISA).

 From 2009 to 2012 Marita was President of Kantar Latin America.
 From 2003 to 2008 she was Global Head of TNS's Political and Social sector -based in London- where she played a key role on large- scale surveys, notably in the Standard Eurobarometer for the European Commission, and she was responsible of projects including more than 90 countries.
 She was President of Gallup Europe between 2004 and 2007.
 She started her career in research as President and Executive Director of Gallup Argentina (1980- 2001).
 Since 1991, Marita served as Member of Gallup International Executive Council and in 2003 was voted Honorary Member.

 She was Head of the Sociology Department (1989-2002) and Professor of Sociology at the Catholic University of Argentina (UCA).
 She was named Ordinary Professor at UCA in 2003, Master thesis Director at the El Salvador University (1975-80), Professor of Social Research at the Law School at Buenos Aires University (1974-86), researcher of CONICET – National Council of Scientific and Technical Research – (1977-78) and researcher of the Education Research Institute (1976-77).